DysonTheSphere/ZooAnimals/README.md

 **Assumptions made for development**
 - We assumed that different types of animals (cats vs lions vs dogs, etc) eat different things, and that different classes of animals (felines vs canines etc) roam in different places.
+- The example of encapsulation, identity, and abstract class are all in Animal.java
+- The example of polymorphism is in Cat.java
 - Issues include learning Java